Leolty/leolty.github.io/_pages/about.md

 Prior to my Ph.D. studies, I completed my Master's degree in Computer Science at UC San Diego, working with Prof. [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/) and Prof. [Zhiting Hu](http://zhiting.ucsd.edu/index.html).
 During this time, I also collaborated with Prof. [Muhao Chen](https://muhaochen.github.io/) from UC Davis.
 Before that, I earned my Bachelor's degree from [Wuhan University](https://en.whu.edu.cn/).
 I have also interned at **NVIDIA**, working with [Gaoyan Xie](https://www.linkedin.com/in/gaoyan-xie-b2170517/) and his team on **CUDA code agents**.

 > I am actively seeking undergraduate and master's students interested in collaborating on research projects related to code generation, agents, benchmarking, reasoning, and similar topics.
-If you're passionate about these areas, please don't hesitate to email me.
+If you're passionate about these areas, please don't hesitate to reach out via email:
+> 📬 til040 [AT] ucsd [DOT] edu